We admit to being thrillseekers here at Better Records, and make no apologies for it.

 And spend a lot of money.

-And search for those pressings that have the sound you need.
+And search for those pressings that have the sound you are looking for.

 And be very lucky.